 I say ‘they.’
 I mean you.
 There are a lot of you.
 You aspired to do so much for God back in college.
 And now, your life just feels … ordinary.
 It’s not just the weekly grind that feels that way; so does your walk with the Lord.
 You used to spend every waking moment thinking about him, reading your Bible, telling people the gospel.
 Now, you’ve got five minutes between breakfast and getting out the door to read your Bible, in which you also need to brush your teeth, pack the kids’ lunches, and feed the dog.
 What happened?

 Though you may feel surprised about where you are, our Lord is not.
 Though you may have had a different picture of how you can serve the Lord, you can still serve the Lord, faithfully.
-Let me list a few ways how you can live a radically faithful life invested in the advance of the gospel, even amid all the comforts and amenities of modern America.
+Let me list a few ways how you can attain faithfulness in every circumstance, invested in the advance of the gospel, even amid all the comforts and amenities of modern America.

 Be Faithful to Proclaim

 Don’t neglect grand gospel ambitions for your family, friends, neighbors, and coworkers.
 The United States of America is in fact part of the ends of the earth where God commissioned us to make disciples.
 It’s true there are many Christians and many faithful churches in America.
-It’s true there are far fewer in many other parts of the world.
-It’s also true there are hundreds of thousands of people in the United States who desperately need the gospel of Jesus Christ.
+It’s also true that there are far fewer in many other parts of the world.
+There are hundreds of thousands of people in the United States who desperately need the gospel of Jesus Christ.

-If you can’t bring yourself to share the gospel where you are, the perception that if you had just moved overseas after college you would somehow be radically faithful right now is little more than a fantasy.
+If you can’t bring yourself to share the gospel where you are, the perception that if you had just moved overseas after college you would continue to show faithfulness in every circumstance is little more than a fantasy.